Monkey Prince: Publication history

 While designing the Monkey Prince, Chang created a costume that was inspired by the Monkey King's rebellious "attitude" and incorporated elements of traditional mythological hero and modern superhero designs, which included Chinese armor and sneakers.
 The "M" on the Monkey Prince's chest was inspired by the emblems used by Superman and Aquaman, which were also letters from the English Alphabet that also represented a different function; for the Monkey Prince, the "M" was a graphic representation of Flower Fruit Mountain.

-The Monkey Prince later starred in his own self-titled limited series, beginning with the digital only issue #0 in October 2021, with Yang and Chang returning.
-The limited series would tie into the 2023 crossover storyline "Lazarus Planet", which featured the Monkey Prince as a central character, written by Yang and Mark Waid.
+The Monkey Prince later starred in his own self-titled limited series, beginning with the digital only issue #0 in October the same year, with Yang and Chang returning.
+The limited series tied into the 2023 crossover storyline "Lazarus Planet", which featured the Monkey Prince as a central character, written by Yang and Mark Waid.

 Character biography

 Birth and early life

-Following a war between Darkseid and the Heavenly Realm, the Monkey King and his clones created from his hairs fled to the Phantom Zone to recuperate from his injuries.
-Unbeknownst to the Monkey King, one his clones refused to revert, instead taking the form of a human infant and gestated inside of a rock in the Phantom Zone, making himself the Monkey King's "son".
-Centuries later, Ultra-Humanite opened a portal to the Phantom Zone in Metropolis to enslave the Monkey King, who hurled boulders through the portal, which included the rock containing the infant.
-Ultra-Humanite's daughter Laura Shugel and his assistant and Laura's lover Winston Shen rescued the baby and fled as Ultra-Humanite fought the Justice League.
+Following a war between Darkseid and the Heavenly Realm, the Monkey King and his clones flee to the Phantom Zone to recover.
+Unbeknownst to the Monkey King, one of his clones takes the form of a human infant and gestates inside a rock.
+Centuries later, Ultra-Humanite opens a portal to the Phantom Zone.
+The clone is transported to Earth, where Ultra-Humanite's daughter Laura Shugel and her lover Winston Shen adopt him and name him Marcus.

-Laura and Winston married and adopted the baby as their son, whom they named Marcus.
-Marcus grew up in a loving household, while remaining completely oblivious to his origin and his parents' criminal backgrounds.
-During Marcus' childhood when the Shugel-Shens lived in Gotham City, Batman broke into their home during a thunderstorm to interrogate Winston and Laura but fled when he saw Marcus.
-The experience left Marcus with a fear of bats, storms and water and a hatred for superheroes, which would periodically cause him to suffer from panic attacks.
-The Shugel-Shens moved frequently due to Winston's and Laura's employment with various supervillains which Marcus continued to remain oblivious to.
+Marcus grows up in a loving household while remaining oblivious to his origin and his parents' criminal backgrounds.
+During Marcus' childhood, when his family lives in Gotham City, Batman breaks into their home during a thunderstorm to interrogate Winston and Laura, but flees after seeing Marcus.
+The experience leaves Marcus with a fear of bats, storms and water and a hatred for superheroes, which periodically cause him to suffer from panic attacks.